-Not only do internal auditors deconstruct processes to their smallest bits, they also look for the interconnectedness among people and processes.
+Not only do internal auditors deconstruct processes to their smallest bits, but they also look for the interconnectedness among people and processes.
 They look for all the people involved in a process to see who needs to be involved, who isn’t involved but needs to be, how those people interact and whether there are sufficient controls in place to prevent or catch fraud, waste or abuse.

 When responding to internal auditors, point out where you and your processes interact with others and their processes.
 Connecting the dots like this gives them a clearer picture of how the organization works as a whole.
 Such information also gives internal auditors leads on who to speak with and where to find additional information.

 Learn How to Respond to Internal Audit Questions